 In 2017, 2018, and 2019, Cancer Research Institute was included among the Best Charities for Your Donations by Consumer Reports.
 In 2019, Cancer Research Institute was included on the Great Nonprofits Top-Rated List and in Parade's curated list of charities for Giving Tuesday.

 The Cancer Research Institute's annual reports recount our accomplishments in the previous fiscal year, ranging from impressive scientific work by CRI researchers to the impact of our awareness campaigns in building understanding of cancer immunotherapy with the general public.
 Moreover, the reports provide clear financial breakdowns of our revenues and how donor money is spent.
+In addition to the downloadable pdfs below, a copy of CRI’s annual report can be obtained by request from the New York State Attorney General’s Charities Bureau, 28 Liberty Street, New York, NY 10005 or request a printed copy by mail from the Cancer Research Institute.

 2019 Annual Report